Granola-Team/site/src/astro/src/pages/about.md

 We combine these skills to make winning software teams for our clients.

 Granola is headquartered in Vancouver, Canada, but our consultants work remotely from our clients.
-Granola is a proponent of remote work.
-We consult on the effective use remote work practices.
+Granola is a proponent of remote work, and we consult on the effective use of remote work practices.
 Our consultants work from Canada, U.S.A., Mexico, Portugal, and Germany.
 Our clients are in Canada, U.S.A., and Europe.

 We believe in: